Harry Potter and the Goblet of Fire (film): Plot

-Harry later finds the lifeless body of Barty Crouch Sr., a Ministry of Magic official, in the Forbidden Forest.
+Harry later finds the lifeless body of Bartemius Crouch, a Ministry of Magic official, in the Forbidden Forest.
 In Dumbledore's office, he enters a Pensieve.
-He witnesses the questioning of Igor Karkaroff, current headmaster of Durmstrang, by Barty Crouch Sr. Karkaroff is asked to name those who served Voldemort.
+He witnesses the questioning of Igor Karkaroff, current headmaster of Durmstrang, by Bartemius Crouch.
+Karkaroff is asked to name those who served Voldemort.
 He names Severus Snape, but Dumbledore vouches for Snape.
-Karkaroff then names Barty Crouch Jr. Harry recognises Crouch Jr. from his nightmare.
+Karkaroff then names Barty Crouch Jr. Harry recognises Barty Jr. from his nightmare.

 For the third task, the Champions must navigate a maze to reach the Triwizard Cup.
-Harry and Cedric reach the Cup only to discover it is a Portkey that transports them to a graveyard from Harry's dream.
+Harry and Cedric reach the Cup only to discover it is a Portkey that transports them to the graveyard from Harry's dream.
 Pettigrew kills Cedric on Voldemort's orders.
-He then uses Harry's blood to resurrect Voldemort, who summons his Death Eaters before torturing Harry.
-Voldemort attempts to use the Killing Curse on Harry but as it clashes with Harry's spell, the ghosts of Voldemort's previous victims: Cedric, Frank, and Harry's parents Lily and James appear, distracting Voldemort long enough for Harry to use the Cup to return to Hogwarts with Cedric's body.
+He then uses Harry's blood to fully restore Voldemort.
+Lucius Malfoy and the Death Eaters arrive and are punished by Voldemort, while Pettigrew is rewarded.
+Voldemort tortures Harry and attempts to use the Killing Curse on him but as it clashes with Harry's spell, the ghosts of Voldemort's previous victims: Cedric, Frank, and Harry's parents Lily and James appear, distracting Voldemort long enough for Harry to use the Cup to return to Hogwarts with Cedric's body.

 Harry informs Dumbledore of Cedric's murder and Voldemort's return.
 Harry is escorted by Moody to his office where he learns that Moody put his name into the Goblet and was guiding him to ensure the return of Voldemort.
-Just as Moody is about to kill Harry, Dumbledore, Snape and Minerva McGonagall subdue Moody.
-Using Veritaserum, they learn that they have caught Barty Crouch Jr. who was impersonating Moody using Polyjuice Potion; the real Moody is imprisoned in a magical trunk.
+Just as Moody is about to kill Harry, Dumbledore, Snape, and Minerva McGonagall subdue Moody.
+Using Veritaserum, they learn that they have caught Barty Crouch Jr., who was impersonating Moody using Polyjuice Potion; the real Moody is imprisoned in a magical trunk.

 At a memorial ceremony, Dumbledore announces that Voldemort murdered Cedric, although the Ministry denies these claims.
 Harry informs Dumbledore of his encounter with Voldemort, which Dumbledore describes as Priori Incantatem.
 The three schools bid farewell, with Harry, Ron, and Hermione agreeing that everything will change.